MarcoHassan/AWS-server-/README.md

 **Source 2:** [MySQL - Connector/Python Coding Examples](https://dev.mysql.com/doc/connector-python/en/connector-python-examples.html)
 ________________________________________________

-#### General Information

-The python script we are going to present relies on the existence of two files and one database to run smoothly.

-In this sense before running the script it is necessary to make sure to have:

-**Stimmt das???**

-(i) A csv file where the imported tweets will be saved under the correct path location ../data/tweets.csv

-(ii) A log file where the user can find documentation on the smoothly operation of the script; this should be saved under ../log/twitter.log

-(iii) A MySQL database as specified above.

-*Note 1:* the naming conventions of the files should meet the one in the script.
-Should that not be the case it will be necessary to manually adjust the script.

-*Note 2:* the default language of the tweets is english and can be altered at line 178; moreover we invite you to control and update the MySQL connectivity entries at line 103.

 #### Twitter API Keys

 In order to avoid of the misuse of tweets information, Twitter will require people willing to extract their tweets data through their APIs to do that through the use of ```API keys```.
 This will allow Twitter to keep track of a sepecific user queries and to get back to the user in case of misconduct.